kostakazakoff/python_advanced/functions_advanced/readme.md

 # Exercise: Functions Advanced Problems for exercise and homework for the Python Advanced Course @SoftUni.
-Submit your solutions in the SoftUni judge system at https://judge.softuni.org/Contests/1839.

 ## 1. Negative vs Positive